ewolff/microservice-istio/HOW-TO-RUN.md

 of the order microservice that answers 50% of all requests with an http status code of 500.
-Use `failing-order-service-gcp.yaml` instead of `failing-order-service.yaml` if you run on Google Cloud.
+Use `failing-order-service-gcp.yaml` instead of `failing-order-service.yaml` if you build and uploaded images to Google Cloud.
 Use `failing-order-service-dockerhub.yaml` if you haven't built the Docker container yourself.